Staying Healthy

 Exercises for Strong Bones

-There are many different types of exercise and they all offer health benefits.
-The two types that are most effective for building strong bones are weight-bearing exercise and strength-training exercise.
+All of these types of exercise offer health benefits.
 Exercises to improve bone strength are site-specific.
-For example, walking can improve bone strength in the legs and spine but not in the wrist.
+For example, walking and jumping can improve bone strength in the legs and hips but not in the wrist.
+Strength training that involves lifting and carrying weight can strengthen the hips, spine, and in some cases, the upper extremity (arm) bones.

 Weightbearing Exercise

 Weightbearing describes any activity you do on your feet that works your bones and muscles against gravity.
 When your feet and legs carry your body weight, more stress is placed on your bones, making your bones work harder.
-Weight-bearing exercise after young adulthood can help prevent further bone loss and strengthen bone.
+Weightbearing exercise after young adulthood can help prevent further bone loss and strengthen bone.

 Examples of weightbearing exercise include:

-• Brisk walking and hiking
+- Brisk walking and hiking

-• Jogging/running
+- Jogging/running

-• Dancing
+- Dancing

-• Jumping rope
+- Jumping rope

-• Hopscotch
+- Hopscotch

-• Tennis, badminton, ping pong, and pickleball
+- Tennis, badminton, ping pong, and pickleball

-• Team sports, such as basketball, soccer, and volleyball
+- Team sports, such as basketball, soccer, and volleyball

-• Stair climbing
+- Stair climbing

-Higher impact activities, such as jogging and jumping rope, increase the weight on bones and provide more bone-strengthening benefits.
 However, people who are frail or who have already been diagnosed with thinning bone should talk to their doctors about the types of physical activity that would be best for them.

 Strength-Training Exercise

-During strength-training activities, resistance is added to movement in order to make muscles work harder and, over time, become stronger.
+During strength-training activities, resistance is added to movement to make muscles work harder and, over time, become stronger.
 Although resistance exercises focus on increasing muscle mass, they also put stress on bones and have bone-building capacity.

 Common types of strength training include weight machines, free weights, and exercises (such as push-ups) that use your own body weight.
 Elastic bands can also be used to add resistance to exercises.